2015 Supercoppa Italiana

-The 2015 Supercoppa Italiana was the 28th edition of the Supercoppa Italiana, Italian football supercup.
+The 2015 Supercoppa Italiana was the 28th edition of the Supercoppa Italiana.
 It was played on 8 August 2015 at the Shanghai Stadium in Shanghai, China.
 With Juventus winning both the 2014–15 Serie A championship and the 2014–15 Coppa Italia, the game was played between Juventus and the 2014–15 Coppa Italia runners-up, Lazio.

-Juventus won the game 2-0.
+Juventus won the game 2–0 for their record seventh title.

 Background

 Juventus made a record 11th appearance, and won a record seventh cup in their fourth successive appearance in the Supercoppa, with an overall record of seven wins and four defeats.
 Lazio made its sixth appearance, and first since 2013, with an overall record of three wins and three defeats.
 The two teams had met twice before (1998, 2013), each winning once.